jamesSampica/DataTables/README.md

         });
     }

-I recommend using `[HttpPost]` instead of `[HttpGet]` since DataTables has a lot of options and depending on your table configuration can overflow the browsers max length for a url.
+I recommend using `[HttpPost]` instead of `[HttpGet]` since DataTables has a lot of options and depending on your table configuration can overflow the max length for a url.

-For a sample see the src/Samples/MvcSample project.

 # Reference
 For a complete reference on the jQuery Datatables API please use https://datatables.net/reference/api/